SafeMonit/safemonit-public/guides/install-safemonit-smartthings-smartapp.md

 5. Click the __Save Button__.
 Then click the __Publish__ button in the toolbar and select the __For Me__ option.

+6. Trigger a sensor (e.g. open a monitored door) to have the new SmartApp notify SafeMonit that it has been updated.

 You are now running the latest SafeMonit SmartApp version.

 ## Need Help?